GOVINDDIXIT/IIITA-Mess-App/README.md

 # Mess-App
-This is the repository of Mess App targeted for mess committee members only.
+A Complete Mess App targeted for mess committee members to digitalise the way of submittimg daily mess reports.